 Pay Your Premiums—and On Time!

 Unfortunately, tragedy can strike at any time and doesn’t it always seem like it happens right at the worst possible time?
-Don’t let this be the base with your homeowner’s insurance policy.
+Don’t let this be the case with your homeowner’s insurance policy.
 Keep up with your premiums, and pay them on time.

 Let’s say you’re a month behind on your payments, and tragedy strikes; your insurer has the ability to deny your claim, regardless of if you paid on time for the last ten years.

 Don’t Be a “Negligent” Homeowner!

 You might think, “Whew!
 My house was destroyed by a hurricane, so now I don’t have to deal with that old worn out roofing problem and can just buy a new house with the insurance money!”, and you’d be wrong.

 Your insurance company will absolutely conduct a full investigation of your home and if they stumble upon your poorly maintained roof, your claim may be adjusted due to negligence—even if the hurricane would have destroyed the house regardless.

 Readers: Have you filed a homeowner’s insurance claim recently?
 How was the experience?